Project

 The question: are values other than the NO-APPLY ever used by Progress?

-#13 Updated by Greg Shah about 19 hours ago
+#13 Updated by Greg Shah 2 months ago

 First, I want to record some of our older documentation: